Maddy Cusack

 Madeleine Cusack (28 October 1995 – 20 September 2023) was an English footballer who played as a midfielder.
 She began her career with local club Nottingham Forest before moving to Aston Villa, where she made her professional debut.
 She joined Birmingham City in 2017 and spent a year there before moving to Leicester City in 2018.
 She moved to Sheffield United in January 2019.
 She played for England U19s at international level.
-Cusack died by suicide in September 2023.
 In January 2024, the Football Association opened a formal investigation into her death after reports of wrongdoing by her club manager.
+The inquest is due to restart on 7 December 2026.

 Education and club career

 Cusack attended the University of Derby where she achieved a first-class honours degree in marketing, public relations, and advertising.
 She started playing football at the age of five and started her career at Nottingham Forest academy, before transferring to Aston Villa in 2012, she made her senior debut there in the FA Women's League Cup in 2014.

 In 2017, she joined Birmingham City, then played for Leicester City a year later.
 She moved to Sheffield United in January 2019, under head coach Carla Ward.
 Eighteen months later, she renewed her contract with the club, and subsequently became the first player to reach 100 appearances for Sheffield United.
 In 2021, the club's manager, Neil Redfearn, described Cusack as "a great trainer, a real asset of the club and... someone who wants to get better and wants to drive on".

 Cusack went on to become a marketing executive at Sheffield United alongside her career as a footballer.
 She signed a new one-year contract with the club in July 2023.
 A month later, she was named vice-captain of the club.